turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/3_optional_additional_song_features.markdown

 Given that an artist exists in the database
 When I visit the individual artist page
 And I click "New song"
-And I select an artist
+And I fill in the image path
 And I click "Create Song"
 Then I should see "Title cannot be blank" on the page
 ```